Skip to content

 Why San Diego took to this

 San Diego didn’t need much convincing.
 The climate, the beach culture, and a deep wellness scene made hot-and-cold contrast therapy feel natural here, and the city now has everything from beachside cold plunge meetups to polished sauna studios.
-The flip side is that an easy, sunny setting attracts gimmicks, so it’s worth knowing what separates a real studio from a cold tub with a nice view.

 This guide covers the formats and how to plan a first visit.
 We don’t take placement fees, so nothing here is paid for.